How to create a sensory chill out space for my autistic child

 - Some old pillows.
 We should change our pillows every couple of years - so why not put the old ones to good use and home them in your chill out space?

-- A Midi Mod sensory chair - Not only do they feel good, but they look great.
-They are Australian- made designer sensory decor, and so comfy to sit on!
+- A Henlee Vegan Leather Sensory Lounger Chair- Not only do they feel good, but they look great.
+They are Australian designed sensory decor, and are the comfiest bean bag chair to sit on!

 - A bean bag - they can create a soothing sense of security.